-Note 2: The written notice could be given through the data holder’s consumer dashboard (see rule 1.15).
+Note 2: The written notice could be given through the CDR participant’s consumer dashboard (see rule 1.14 and rule 1.15).

 Note 3: See rule 1.16 for how this rule applies in the case of a CDR outsourcing arrangement in which a provider collects CDR data on behalf of a principal.